questsin/cheats/certifications/TMF.2.BPF.eTOM.md

 # Notes
 - First Level Categorization is the Process Area.
 There are two: Strategy, Infrastructure and Product (SIP) and Operations (Ops).
-- Second Level Categorization is the Process Groupings. eTOM can and should play a role in development especially planning, ready-made set of requirements, and high-level use cases "use cases" inherit the business properties of a "task" and adds more detail regarding the interaction between processes and information. use case steps can be the task's sub-tasks.
+- Second Level Categorization is the Process Groupings. eTOM can and should play a role in `development` especially `planning`, ready-made set of requirements, and high-level use cases
+"use cases" inherit the business properties of a "task" and adds more detail regarding the interaction between processes and information.
+use case steps can be the task's sub-tasks.

 ## Implementation = Business Process Transformation
 - three approaches: bottom-up; top-down; hybrid